 As the cyber security industry continues to rapidly grow and diversify, the cyber security industry landscape has evolved into niches, from consulting firms that can help large businesses with strategic guidance to software solutions and technologies that address the most specific types of attacks.
 Cyber challenges span nearly every industry, from large retail firms, to banks, to governments, to consumers, which means addressing the threats takes a variety of solutions tailored to a variety of use cases.

 Because there is such diversity in the cyber security industry, there is no guaranteed sales formula that works for every kind of business.
 Every client and potential client has different needs, and buying habits are ever-evolving.
 The strategies that work for large, multinational corporations fall flat when applied to small businesses.

 Your sales message needs to be tailored to fit the priorities and challenges of your specific ideal buyer.
-Therefore, a great way to craft your marketing strategy for your cyber security product or service is to create buyer personas for your ideal and not-so-ideal clientele.
+Therefore, a great way to craft your marketing strategy for your cyber security product or service is to create cyber security buyer personas for your ideal and not-so-ideal customers.

 In today’s fast-paced, constantly-evolving digital age, constructing buyer personas has become more important than ever.
 They provide generalized ways to think about and strategize for your ideal clients.
 Tailoring marketing strategies to specific clientele can often amount to a guessing game, but buyer personas can narrow your marketing message, saving your time and theirs.